elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

         LUN          : 7

 We can see that All Host groups are allowed to connect to that LUN.
-If had an explicit host group defined, we would&#8217;ve had to add our IQN to it (but we didn&#8217;t have to do that).
-Now that we confirmed that we can connect to the iSCSI target, let&#8217;s discover the LUNs and rescan our datastores:
+If had an explicit host group defined, we would've had to add our IQN to it (but we didn't have to do that).
+Now that we confirmed that we can connect to the iSCSI target, let's discover the LUNs and rescan our datastores:

     ~ # esxcli iscsi adapter discovery rediscover -A vmhba37
     Rediscovery started